marcosrjjunior/hono-boilerplate/README.md

 I recommend using [dbngin](https://dbngin.com) to spin up an local DB on your machine.

 > [!NOTE]
-> If you prefer docker, there is also a docker-compose file that you can run that by using `pnpm db:pg`.
-After the first time, you can simply open your "Docker desktop" or whatever you use to manage docker to start up the service.
+> If you prefer docker, you can use postgres service from [this docker compose](https://gist.github.com/marcosrjjunior/d5250416b5fe43d982f998c0b7744464)

 Create your database